thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/ready-to-go-devices/thingsboard-create-device-efento-transport-block.md

 {% assign deviceProfileCreationPE = '
     ===
         image: /images/devices-library/ready-to-go-devices/wireless-open-close-sensor/create-device-profile.png,
-        title: Log in to your administrator account and navigate to “Device profiles” section.
-Click on the “+” icon in the upper right corner to add a new profile.
-Select “Create new device profile”.
+        title: Log in to your administrator account and navigate to <b>Device profiles</b> section.
+Click on the <b>+</b> icon in the upper right corner to add a new profile.
+Select <b>Create new device profile</b>.
     ===
         image: /images/devices-library/ready-to-go-devices/wireless-open-close-sensor/configure-device-profile-name.png,
         title: Fill up the profile name (mandatory) and configure optional settings (Rule chain, Queue Name, Description).
-Once you are ready press “Next: Transport configuration” button.
+Once you are ready press <b>Next: Transport configuration</b> button.
     ===
         image: /images/devices-library/ready-to-go-devices/wireless-open-close-sensor/device-profile-select-transport.png,
-        title: From the dropdown menu in the “Transport type” field select “CoAP” and from the dropdown menu in “CoAP device type” field select “Efento NB-IoT”, press "Add" button to save.
+        title: From the dropdown menu in the <b>Transport type</b> field select <b>CoAP</b> and from the dropdown menu in <b>CoAP device type</b> field select <b>Efento NB-IoT</b>, press <b>Add</b> button to save.
     ===
         image: /images/devices-library/ready-to-go-devices/wireless-open-close-sensor/check-device-profile-created.png,
-        title: Once the profile is ready you will see it on the list in the “Device profiles” section.
+        title: Once the profile is ready you will see it on the list in the <b>Device profiles</b> section.
 If you plan to use your ThingsBoard instance only with Efento sensors you can set the profile as default.
 '
 %}